RudeRider/batch-cropper-app/README.md

 Local Download: Download a single processed image directly from its card.

 🚀 Workflow
-Upload Files (Step 1): Use the file input or drag-and-drop your PNG/JPEG images into the zone in the sticky sidebar.
+Upload Files (Step 1 - Sticky): Use the file input or drag-and-drop your PNG/JPEG images into the zone in the sticky sidebar.

-Set Global Settings (Step 2): Select a default Aspect Ratio or apply a Custom Ratio.
+Set Global Settings (Step 2 - Sticky): Select a default Aspect Ratio or apply a Custom Ratio.
 This is automatically applied to all loaded images.

-Review Gallery (Step 4): Images appear in the gallery area on the left.
+Review Gallery (Step 4 - Left Area): Images appear in the gallery area on the left.

 For each image, you can manually drag the crop box to refine the selection.

-Use the local controls on each card to override the ratio, set a fixed Output Resolution, choose Fill Color, or change the Output Format.
+Use the local controls on each card to override the ratio, set a fixed Output Resolution (using presets or custom), choose Fill Color, or change the Output Format.

-Download (Step 3):
+Download (Step 3 - Sticky):

 Use the large "Download All Cropped Images (ZIP)" button in the sidebar to process and download the entire batch.